christianprescott/assembly/README.md

 ## Scene Configuration

-`Assembly.load(obj, config)` accepts two arguments to build the scene: the geometry definition and a sidecar configuration object.
+`Assembly.create(obj, config)` accepts two arguments to build the scene: the geometry definition and a sidecar configuration object.
 See dist/examples for samples.